HarishVijendiran1997/MERN-workout-app/README.md

 - **Add Workouts**: Users can add new workout sessions with details like title, reps, and load.
 - **Edit Workouts**: Users can update existing workouts.
 - **Delete Workouts**: Users can remove workouts from their list.
+- **Workout Title Suggestions**: Provides a list of suggested workout titles based on common exercises.

 ### 🎨 Theme Toggle
 - **Light & Dark Mode**: Users can switch between light and dark themes.